 1.6 “Employer Users” means employees, agents and other third parties authorized by Employer to access or use the Services.

-1.7 “Fees” means any fees payable for the Services under the Order Form.
+1.7 “Fees” means any fees payable for the Services and Professional Services under the Order Form.

 1.8 “Force Majeure Event” means an event which is unforeseeable, beyond the control of the party affected, and cannot be remedied by the exercise of reasonable diligence, including without limitation: acts of God, acts of government, flood, fire, earthquakes, civil unrest, acts of terror, strikes, computer, telecommunications, Internet service provider or hosting facility failures or delays involving hardware, software or power systems not within Surehand’s possession or reasonable control, and denial of service attacks.